Jump Ball

 Welcome to the Arena Data Lab for nbadb: the control tower for getting from first install to first query, first refresh, and first production handoff.

-nbadb turns the NBA stats surface into a 141-table public analytical model with DuckDB staging, SQL-first transforms, and exports for DuckDB, SQLite, Parquet, and CSV.
+nbadb turns the NBA stats surface into a public analytical model with DuckDB staging, SQL-first transforms, and exports for DuckDB, SQLite, Parquet, and CSV.

 Quick navigation